frcs/colour-transfer/README.md

 ```

 The grain reducer technique of [Pitie05b] and [Pitie07a] is not provided here.
-Note that both pictures are copyrighted.
+Note that both pictures are copyrighted but can be freely used for research
+purposes.

-send an email to fpitie@mee.tcd.ie if you want more information
+Send an email to fpitie@mee.tcd.ie if you want more information

 ## Example